-Korean BBQ and Korean food are now recognized around the world for their delicious taste.
-Koreans love to eat/drink and most are very adventurous when it comes to food.
+Korean BBQ is now recognized worldwide for its delicious taste.
+Koreans love to eat/drink, and most are very adventurous regarding food.
 However, some of the types of food locals really enjoy might be seen as very bizarre in the west.
-Below we will go into detail on all the top bizarre foods in Korea so you can decide for yourself whether to try it or not.
-If you go to an open street market in Korea, you are sure to notice some of the most bizarre foods in Korea.
+Below we will go into detail on all the top bizarre foods in Korea so you can decide whether to try them.
+If you go to an open street market in Korea, you will notice some of the most bizarre foods in Korea.
 But because they might be bizarre does not mean they are not delicious.
-Don’t get me wrong, some are flat-out nasty but all are worth at least a taste.
-The list is not in any particular order but for those that feel adventurous make this a checklist when visiting Korea.
+Don’t get me wrong, some are flat-out nasty, but all are worth at least a taste.
+The list is not in any particular order but for those that feel adventurous, make this a checklist when visiting Korea.

 Live Octopus – Sannakji

-Sannakji is a “live octopus”.
-The octopus is relatively small and is sometimes called “baby octopus”.
-It raw octopus is cut into small pieces and these small pieces of the octopus move because the nerves are still active.
+Sannakji is a “live octopus.”
+The octopus is relatively small and is sometimes called a “baby octopus.”
+It raw octopus is cut into small pieces, and these small pieces of the octopus move because the nerves are still active.
 It is typically dipped in sesame oil or gochujang (Korean chili paste).
-The suction cups on the arms of the octopus are still active, therefore you must chew the octopus properly before swallowing.
+The suction cups on the arms of the octopus are still active; therefore, you must chew the octopus properly before swallowing.
 The best place to have Sannakji in Korea is at Noryangjin Fish Market.
 However, you can find Sannakji in any open seafood market in Korea.
-The taste is minimal and the vast majority of the flavor comes from the sauce or oil you dip it in.
-The bizarre factor is that you are eating something that is moving which is a very interesting eating experience.
+The taste is minimal, and most of the flavor comes from the sauce or oil you dip it in.
+The bizarre factor is that you are eating something moving, which is an exciting experience.
 Good luck trying to pick it up off the plate!

 Raw Fermented Skate – Hongeo

 By far the nastiest Korean food I have ever eaten in Korea.
 Everything on this list is something I can eat again but eating Hongeo is something I would want to do just once in my life.
-It is made from skate which has been fermented.
-It has a very strong ammonia-like odor and taste.
-Think eating an outdoor toilet stall.
-Ammonia is what preserves the fish which is why you don’t need to use salt.
-It is served sashimi style and usually eaten by itself.
+It is made from skate, which has been fermented.
+It has a powerful ammonia-like odor and taste.
+Think about eating in an outdoor toilet stall.
+Ammonia is what preserves the fish, which is why you don’t need to use salt.
+It is served sashimi style and is usually eaten by itself.
 Others like to wrap it in lettuce and kimchi.
 What you will notice right away is the ammonia which hits your nose like a ton of bricks.
 Again worth a taste but not something most people will find delicious.
-However, the few that like it, tend to REALLY like it.
+However, the few that like it tend to like it a lot.

 Chicken Feet – Dakbal

 One of the spiciest Korean foods you will try is Dakbal.
 Dakbal is chicken feet that have been grilled.
-It consists of skin, tendons, and has no muscle.
-Dakbal has a very gelatinous texture and is covered in a very spicy chili sauce.
-It is a popular dish to have with Korean soju and the taste is pretty much like spicy chicken.
+It consists of skin and tendons and has no muscle.
+Dakbal has a very gelatinous texture and is covered in spicy chili sauce.
+It is a popular dish with Korean soju, and the taste is pretty much like spicy chicken.
 The main issue is the way it looks.
 It looks exactly like what you would think chicken feet would look like.
-Those that are tired of eating Korean fried chicken should try Dakbal every once in a while if they can handle the heat.
+Those tired of eating Korean fried chicken should try Dakbal every once in a while if they can handle the heat.

 Silkworm Larvae – Beondegi

-Beondegi is sold by Korean street food vendors all across Korea.
+Korean street food vendors sell Beondegi all across Korea.
 It is so popular amongst Koreans that they even sell canned Beondegi in convenience stores and markets in Korea.
-Beondegi it boiled or steamed silkworm pupae.
-They are about the size of a raisin and you don’t just buy one.
-You buy a whole cup full of Beondegi which you eat with a toothpick.
-It has a very gritty/nutty taste and is packed full of protein.
-It is recommended to have Beondegi from the street vendor as they are a lot fresher and have that crunchy texture.
+Beondegi boiled or steamed silkworm pupae.
+They are about the size of a raisin, and you don’t just buy one.
+You buy a whole cup full of Beondegi, which you eat with a toothpick.
+It has a very gritty/nutty taste and is packed with protein.
+It is recommended to have Beondegi from the street vendor as they are fresher and has that crunchy texture.

 Blood Sausage – Sundae